Why do we separate food waste?

 Plastic bags for your food waste

-If you have your own bin for food waste, you can get more food waste bags by tying a green food waste bag to the handle of the food bin.
+If you have your own bin for food waste, you can get more food waste bags by tying a green food waste bag to the handle of the bin.
 The garbage collector will then put a roll of bags on the lid after it is emptied.

 If you live in a housing association, you must contact your janitor when you need bags.